nhartland/forma/README.md

 Shapes can be generated in several ways.
-From simple rasters of primitive shapes like circles, lines and squares, to pattern generation by a [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) (CA) implementation, with both synchronous and asynchronous updating.
+From simple rasters of primitive shapes like circles, lines and squares, to pattern generation by a [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) (CA) implementation, including both synchronous and asynchronous update rules.
 Using the CA methods, patterns such as the classic 4-5 rule 'cave' systems can be generated:

 <p align="center">
   <img width="650" height="320" src="https://i.imgur.com/r6D7hxb.png">